 This said, under Korean law, there are mainly three ways to arrest a ship: (i) pre-judgment attachment for the purpose of obtaining security for claim, (ii) judicial auction sale for exercise of security rights such as mortgage and maritime liens, and (iii) judicial auction sale for enforcement of judgment/arbitration award.

 Firstly, pre-judgment attachment for the purpose of obtaining security for claim.
-A creditor who holds a monetary claim (not limited to “maritime claim”) against a debtor may obtain security for the claim by attaching the debtor’s assets (including a ship) before commencing the merit proceeding (such as lawsuit or arbitration) for the claim (hence so-called “pre-judgment attachment”).
-In order to apply for the court’s decision of pre-judgment attachment on a vessel, the applicant shall be required to show and prove that: (i) the applicant has a monetary claim against the debtor (not necessarily maritime claims or related with the vessel to-be-attached insofar as such claim is monetary one);(ii) the debtor is the registered owner of the vessel and therefore the ship is the debtor’s property; and (iii) there is need for obtaining security for the claim before the merit proceeding is concluded, by presenting prima facie evidence.
+A creditor who holds a monetary claim (not limited to “maritime claim”) against a debtor may obtain security for the claim by attaching the debtor’s assets (including a ship) before commencing the merit proceeding and obtaining the outcome (such as lawsuit or arbitration) for the claim (hence so-called “pre-judgment attachment”).
+In order to apply for the court’s decision of pre-judgment attachment of a vessel, the applicant shall be required to show and prove that: (i) the applicant has a monetary claim against the debtor (not necessarily maritime claims or related with the vessel to-be-attached insofar as such claim is monetary one);(ii) the debtor is the registered owner of the vessel and therefore the ship is the debtor’s property; and (iii) there is need for obtaining security for the claim before the merit proceeding is concluded, by presenting prima facie evidence.

 It is possible to apply for pre-judgment attachment of a ship even if the claim to be secured shall be pursued in another jurisdiction or in arbitration.
 In this regard, it may be noted that once the court’s decision for pre-judgment attachment is delivered, upon request from the debtor/respondent, the court may order the creditor/claimant to submit evidence that the merit proceeding (lawsuit or arbitration in the applicable jurisdiction) has been commenced within a certain time period.
 If the creditor/claimant fails to submit such evidence for commencement of the merit proceeding, the pre-judgment attachment decision can be cancelled.